 Tempered glass is the type used in passenger windows in cars.
 It breaks into little cubes that are safe to touch so the pieces won’t act like razor blades in a road accident.
 This same feature is excellent for your tiny house.
 Tempered glass can also be made in a 4mm thickness, which is handy because at a whopping 2400-2800kgs/m3 glass is very dense and makes you house heavy.
 (For more on relative densities see Fred’s density chart.)

 Laminated glass is another type of safety glass, often used to make car windscreens.
 It is made from two separate glass panes bound together by an internal layer of plastic.
 The layer of plastic helps the glass to remain intact even when broken.

-While laminated glass is a good option for safety, it is thicker than laminated glass and will therefore add to your house’s total weight.
+While laminated glass is a good option for safety, it is thicker than tempered glass (only 4mm) and will therefore add to your house’s total weight.
 The thinnest available laminated glass option in Australia is 6.38mms because it is constructed of two panes of three millimeter glass joined with a 0.38mm layer of plastic.
 The laminated glass standard in the USA and elsewhere is 5.38mms thick.

 Need more design information?

 To find out things that you never even considered before about tiny house design, building and regulations, attend Fred’s Tiny Houses workshops.
 They are a powerhouse of information and are offered in nine different locations around Australia.
 See you there!

 Thanks for reading!